cosmeratech/cosmeratech/README.md

 ![](./pfp.png)

-# Bonjour , I'm Janvi,
+# Bonjour, I’m Janvi
 ---
-An Obsessive engineer and ai researcher , My work mostly comprises of C++ , python and bio technology.
+I’m an engineer and AI researcher with a strong passion for innovation and problem-solving.
+My work primarily focuses on C++, Python, and their applications in biotechnology and artificial intelligence.

-You can find my work here : https://www.janviw.space/
+You can explore my projects and research here: [janviw.space](https://janviw.space)